Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'full state of a handshake', and specifies included components (parties, presentations, binding, result).
-It distinguishes from sibling tools like 'ep_verify_handshake' and 'ep_revoke_handshake' by focusing on retrieval of the full state.
+The description clearly states the verb 'Get', the resource 'full state of a handshake', and specifies the components included (parties, presentations, binding, result).
+This distinguishes it from sibling tools like ep_verify_handshake and ep_initiate_handshake.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.